Zuanid-Sutlan/CryptoTracker/README.md

 CryptoTracker\app\src\main\java\com\devstudio\cryptotracker\data\api

-open the RetrofitClint object and replace the API key with your once
+open the RetrofitClint file/object and replace the API key with your once